M-arcus/cloudron-docs/docs/documentation/email.md

 ## Relaying outbound mails

-By default, Cloudron's built-in email server sends out email directly to recipients.
+By default, Cloudron's built-in mail server sends out email directly to recipients.
 You can instead configure the Cloudron to hand all outgoing emails to a 'mail relay' and have the relay deliver it to recipients.
 Such a setup is useful when the Cloudron server does not have a good IP reputation for mail delivery or if server service provider